 Slack is a great communication tool.
 You can ask questions on dedicated Slack channels, so the developer that created functionality or PM can respond.

-In Netguru, we use JIRA.
+In Netguru, we use JIRA for our Ruby on Rails consulting services.
 We think it is one of the best tools to track project progress.
 We know that not everyone has the habit of working with a tool of this kind, but try to make an effort to use JIRA.

 Rule #4: Try to understand the development process and the RoR ecosystem